Teravista vs Redbud: TEA Scores, Homes & What to Know

 Redbud Elementary is part of the highly acclaimed Round Rock ISD, one of the most respected school districts in the Austin metro area.
 The school serves a vibrant, growing corner of Round Rock in Williamson County, anchored by the master-planned community of Avery Centre.

-With a B rating (87/100) from TEA, Redbud Elementary sits in the middle tier of Round Rock ISD campuses.
+With a B rating from TEA in 2025, Redbud Elementary sits in the middle tier of Round Rock ISD campuses.
 The scores show a school that is doing solid work, even if there is room to push higher in some areas.
 The campus has been steady in recent years.

 The school draws from neighborhoods including Avery Centre, Ryans Crossing, Settlers Crossing.
 These are well established residential areas with mature trees and a real sense of community.